 So you know that probiotics can help with digestive problems, but did you know that certain types might also act as a ‘chill pill’?
 A recent animal study demonstrated that probiotics can help the stress response system cope with adverse circumstances.
 The particular strain of probiotic studied is called Lactobacillus rhamnosus.
 Previous research had already shown that this probiotic can support the immune system and, in rodents, how the body reacts to certain digestive issues.
 In this particular study, one group of mice was given the probiotic and compared to a control group.
 The mice were then “stressed” (don’t ask how) and examined to see how they had coped.
 The group of mice who were given the probiotic were less stressed out then the control group of mice – measured by the levels of the stress hormone cortisol.

 Even more interesting: the probiotic group of mice made more anxiety reducing receptors in their brains.
 (For you biology nerds, they found that in the brains of the mice there were more mRNA messages from genes to produce GABA receptors.
 GABA is a neurotransmitter which inhibits excitatory brain messages – like turning down the dial in the brain).
 And finally, the researchers found that these stress reducing effects were not present in mice whose nerve connection from the intestines to the brain had been severed.
 In other words, mice who received the probiotics but had no communication between their gut and their brain had no stress reduction benefits.
-Meaning that the probiotic somehow communicates with the nervous system! the exact mechanism of how this works is not known – but it’s pretty cool!
-Given the fact that fibromyalgia is strongly associated with anxiety and a sensitized nervous system, it seems like a good idea to go out and find some Lactobacillus rhamnosus (in a probiotic supplement).*
+Meaning that the probiotic somehow communicates with the nervous system! the exact mechanism of how this works is not known – but it’s pretty cool.
+Given the fact that fibromyalgia is strongly associated with anxiety and a sensitized nervous system, it seems like a good idea to go out and find some Lactobacillus rhamnosus (in a probiotic supplement).
+The one I take is by the brand Sisu and is called Dophilus Plus.

 Another interesting benefit from taking probiotics is their effect on the immune system.
 Some researchers claim that up to 70% of the immune system’s activities occur in the digestive tract.
 Probiotics appear to play a significant role in supporting the immune system in several ways.
 There are more than 400 species of bacteria in the gut, which altogether add up to more than 100 trillion bacterial cells.** Beneficial bacteria, called probiotics, are able to communicate with the immune system.
 Probiotics appear to support lymphocyte (white blood cell) function.
 For example, natural killer cells that help to reject virus-infected cells or tumors cells are augmented by certain probiotics.** The production of T and B lymphocytes, which produce antibodies, is increased by the presence of certain types of probiotics.*** The activity of phagocytes, another immune cell which helps to combat infection and consume foreign matter, is stimulated by consuming Lactobacillus.*** Furthermore probiotics can help to modulate the inflammatory response in the mucous membrane, which lines the intestinal walls, and balance inflammatory signal markers called cytokines.
 By these and other mechanisms, probiotics have been proven to promote health and prevent illness.
 In one example, taking probiotics was shown to shorten the duration of the common cold and reduce symptoms.